dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ### Where did the recursion go?

-The technique of Church encoding may be unfamiliar and perplexing.
+The technique of Church encoding may be perplexing.
 If we are actually working with recursive types and recursive functions, why do we no longer see any recursion in the code?
 In `foldRight`, why is there no code that iterates over a list of integers in a loop?

 An answer is found by comparing the codes for the values `x0`, `x1`, and `x2` shown in the previous section when working with `ListInt`.
 The values `x0`, `x1`,